1914

 Ashtray with patriotic slogan, around 1914

-The first soldiers said goodbye to their families in early August 1914, and already on August 22, the first five young men from Alsfeld died in machine gun fire in the Ardennes.
-The entire civilian life was subordinated to military purposes, train traffic and trade were restricted.
+The first soldiers said goodbye to their families in early August 1914; as early as August 2, the first five young men from Alsfeld died in machine-gun fire in the Ardennes.
+All civilian life was subordinated to military purposes, and rail traffic and trade were restricted.
+New business opportunities were sought in the trade of military boots and protective clothing, or “gifts of love” (Liebesgaben) such as warm laundry and bandages were sent to the front.